 In a 2015 viewers’ poll, KTUU rated him as one of the top 3 attorneys in Anchorage.
-He received the award again, in 2017.
+He received the award twice more, in 2017 and 2018.

 He lives in Anchorage and has three lovely and talented daughters, and a wife who looks like she might be one of his daughters.
-He also has two dogs and a gecko.
+He also has two dogs.